VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 Price

-Prices of the securities are determined by the company.
+Prices of the securities are

-Prices of the securities are determined by the forces of demand and supply.
+determined by the forces of demand and supply.

 4.